Rapid Prototyping for UX Design

 Good for: hi-fidelity mockups, carousels, swiping

-The Page tool is another versatile and customizable out-of-the-box tool in Framer.
+The Page tool is another versatile and customizable out-of-the-box tool in Framer to help you in the rapid prototyping process.

 Good for: panning, zooming